 GUIDE ON GREEN ELECTRICITY TARIFF BY ENERGY COMMISSION

 Green Energy Tariff (GET) programme is a newly introduced initiative by the government to encourage the use and purchase of green energy along with supporting the nation aspiration in reducing the net-zero GHG emission by 2050.
-This GET programme is backed by Malaysia Renewable Energy Certificate (mREC) and customers can now enjoy a much lower rate at only 3.7 sen/kWh.
+This GET programme is backed by Malaysia Renewable Energy Certificate (mREC) and customers can now enjoy green electricity at a premium of 21.8 sen/kWh with ICPT exemption.

-GET is open to all eligible customers with the annual subscription commitments to be offered at a first-come first-served basis.
+GET is open to all TNB customers with the subscription commitments to be offered at a first-come first-served basis.
 Full guide is available on the document below.

 NATIONAL LOW CARBON CITIES MASTERPLAN